jamessteeleii/self_talk_meta_analysis_update/README.md

 - `tar_make()` to run targets
 - `tar_visnetwork()` to view pipeline

+## Software and packages used

+The [`grateful`](https://pakillo.github.io/grateful/index.html) package was used to create citations to all software and packages used in the analysis.
+The `grateful` report can be viewed by downloading the `pre_print/grateful-report.pdf` file.

+## License

 Shield: [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]

 This work is licensed under a